Eating healthy this winter doesn’t mean giving up cozy comfort food

 PUMPKIN PIE

-It doesn’t feel like fall without pumpkin pie.
+It doesn’t feel like the holiday season without pumpkin pie.
 Unfortunately, a single slice of pie from a restaurant or bought at the store can come with over 300 calories.

-A canned filling is OK, too, because it’s not the pumpkin that’s the problem — so long as you check the label, Read says.
+Canned pumpkin is OK because it’s not the pumpkin that’s the problem — so long as you check the label, Devitt says.

 Changing up other ingredients can help, too.
 Instead of traditional sugar to sweeten your pie, try maple syrup, which is rich in anti-oxidants and contains zinc and potassium.
 Consider using a crust with an alternative flour.

 Or really go off-script and try a crustless pie.
-After all, it’s the pumpkin (and maybe the whipped cream on top) that’s the real star here.
+After all, it’s the pumpkin that’s the real star here, along with the whipped cream on top.

 These tips aren’t limited to what’s listed above.
 You can comfort your friends and family with healthier choices this fall and winter without sacrificing flavor.